RandyParedis/GraphDonkey/README.md

   * Quick connections
   * Should make Editor only useful for advanced features
 * [0.2.1] Multiple Languages
+* [0.2.1] Add all different node and edge types in interactive mode
 * [0.2.1] Add Python scripting engine for live-showing of graph updates
   * This will allow container algorithms to be checked visually
   * Defaultly via 'open'?